 Many innate immune genes have modular structures based on the domains that they contain, and TIR domains commonly co-occur with several other domains within innate immune genes.
 We further subdivided TIR-domain containing genes based on the other domains present: genes with both TIR and immunoglobulin (Ig) domains were annotated as interleukin-1 receptors (IL-1R) while genes with both TIR domains and leucine rich repeat (LRR) domains were annotated as toll-like receptors (TLR) (Fig. 1).
 We also analyzed the total count of TIR domains, regardless of which gene they were part of and the presence or absence of other co-associated domains.
+Finally, clustering analysis was used to confirm that no two annotated TLR or IL-1R gene copies within a genome shared 90% sequence similarity, indicating that these annotated gene copies are non-redundant.